Sufi Muhammad Sarwar: Death

-He passed away on 15 May 2018 in Lahore after a brief illness.
-His son Maulana Sufi Atiqur Rahman led the funeral prayer at Jamia Ashrafia Lahore.
-He was buried in Sher Shah Cemetery Lahore.
-He is survived by three sons Maulana Sufi Atiqur Rahman, Maulana Shafiqur Rahman and Maulana Abdul Rahman, three daughters and his wife.
+He died on 15 May 2018 in Lahore after a brief illness and was buried in Sher Shah Cemetery Lahore.

 Then Punjab Chief Minister Shahbaz Sharif, Jamiat Ulema-e-Islam Central Emir Maulana Fazlur Rehman, JUI Secretary General Abdul Ghafoor Haidari, JUI Deputy Secretary General Maulana Muhammad Amjad Khan, Federal Minister Akram Khan Durrani, Maulana Ataur Rahman, Hafiz Hussain Ahmed, Muhammad Aslam Ghori and others have mourned over his death and said that Maulana Sufi Muhammad Sarwar's religious, teaching and social services will be remembered for a long time.